11172410/dts-developer-backend/README.md

 # DTS Developer Challenge - Task Manager API

 This is the task manager API for the coding challenge for the MOJ Junior Software Developer.
+The backend for the task manager application is written in the Python language, using the Django REST Framework to create a RESTful API.

 ## Planning